AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 `Percent gain = 45.824 MJ / 40 MJ = 114.56% ≈ 115%`

 The energy gain was 103% with no modules.
-We see that efficiency modules increase the energy gain from 103% to 115% This increase is nice, but it is not that significant, since the processing energy cost was already relatively low.
+We see that efficiency modules increase the energy gain from 103% to 115%.
+This increase is nice, but it is not that significant, since the processing energy cost was already relatively low.
 Nevertheless, efficiency 1 modules being cheap to produce makes this option worthwhile.

-Now, let us look at the same example with three productivity 3 modules in every machine instead of efficiency 1 modules.
-Despite increasing the power consumption they also increase the amount of fuel produced, by 10% per machine per module:
+Now, let us look at the same example with three productivity 3 modules in every machine, instead of three efficiency 1 modules.
+Despite increasing the power consumption, each module also increases the amount of fuel produced by 10%:

 {% include image.html